-In the field of sports nutrition, few nutrients are as controversial as carbohydrates.
-In the past, any kind of fats were avoided and considered harmful; today carbohydrates have been declared the enemy.
+Few nutrients are as controversial as carbohydrates.
+In the past, all fats were considered harmful.
+Today, carbohydrates have been declared the enemy.
 For many it has become a dogma to eat none, or very few; others do not eat certain types.
 As with fats, however, we need to take a closer look: Just because a particular type of carbohydrate may affect your health, fitness, and appearance, this doesn’t mean all carbohydrates are bad.

 As a Free Athlete, it is important to understand what carbohydrates are, what they are made up of, and what tasks they perform.
 Only those who know the basics about carbohydrates can form an opinion and decide whether to eat them, and if so, which types and in what amount.